Physical Therapy Treatments For Parkinson’s Disease

 What Causes Parkinson’s Disease?

-The nerve cells in this area are responsible for producing dopamine, and with Parkinson’s disease these nerve cells begin to die off.
+The nerve cells in this area are responsible for producing dopamine.

-Some factors that may contribute to the onset of the disease include family history, aging, or exposure to particular environmental toxins.
+Some factors that may contribute to the onset of the disease include family history, aging, exposure to particular environmental toxins, or biological sex.

 This 2004 paper showed men are 1.5 times more likely to develop Parkinson’s disease than women.